 One more person who had held an interesting position was M.H.
-After the DK administration in Damban 5 was destroyed, he wandered from there through Siemreap to his home in Kompong Cham province, where he remained for three months before going to Phnom Penh in June 1979.
+After the DK administration in damban 5 was destroyed, he wandered from there through Siemreap to his home in Kompong Cham province, where he remained for three months before going to Phnom Penh in June 1979.
 As a former engineering student it was easy to obtain state employment, and he was first sent to a political education course from July to November.
 Life during the course was rather hard with collective meals and strict discipline.
-The subjects studied were Cambodian history, Vietnamese-Cambodian solidarity, and communist theory, and the teachers included some Vietnamese, and also Hun Sen, the Foreign Minister.
-Following the course he was assigned to the salary and employment section of the Finance Ministry, where there were 18 Khmer officials, 11 with professional qualifications, and two Vietnamese experts.
+The subjects studied were Cambodian history, Vietnamese-Cambodian solidarity, and Communist theory, and the teachers included some Vietnamese, and also Hun Sen, the foreign minister.
+Following the course he was assigned to the salary and employment section of the finance ministry, where there were eighteen Khmer officials, eleven with professional qualifications, and two Vietnamese experts.

-According to him, the population of Phnom Penh in August 1980, when he left, was about 200,000 with 50,000 salaried state employees.
+According to him, the population of Phnom Penh in August 1980, when he left, was about two hundred thousand with fifty thousand salaried state employees.
 He did not know the number of state workers for the whole country since those in the provinces had not yet been centralized under the ministry.
-The highest salary was 260 riels per month, and was given to three people, Heng Samrin, Pen Sovan, and Sae Pouthang, the Director General of Cadres.
-The lowest salary, that of an ordinary worker, was 65 riels, with the average around 90.
-His own salary was 105.
-Other interesting salary statistics were: Minister 230, schoolteachers from 90 to 120 with pre-revolutionary seniority credited, and university instructors with doctorates, pharmacists, and doctors starting at 135.
-M.H. considered that none of the salaries were adequate, and that an adult living only on salary needed 20 riels per day.
+The highest salary was 260 riels per month, and was given to three people, Heng Samrin, Pen Sovan, and Sae Pouthang, the director general of cadres.
+The lowest salary of an ordinary worker was 65 riels, with the average around 90 riels.
+His own salary was 105 riels.
+Other interesting salary statistics were: minister 230 riels, schoolteachers from 90 to 120 riels with prerevolutionary seniority credited, and university instructors with doctorates, pharmacists, and doctors starting at 135 riels.
+M.H. considered that none of the salaries was adequate, and that an adult living only on salary needed 20 riels per day.

 The introduction of the new riel had been rather successful, at least in the larger towns, and in particular had displaced the Vietnamese dong which had earlier been widely used around Phnom Penh.
-However, no national budget had yet been drawn up, there were no plans for taxes or forced deliveries of food, and it was expected that after the 1980-81 harvest, surplus rice, if any, would be obtained through voluntary sales by peasants, something which in fact occurred.
-158
+However, no national budget had yet been drawn up, there were no plans for taxes or forced deliveries of food, and it was expected that after the 1980-81 harvest, surplus rice, if any, would be obtained through voluntary sales by peasants, something which in fact occurred.158

 However low the standard of living of Cambodian officials, M.H. was able to observe that the Vietnamese experts in Phnom Penh were even less favored.
 They received their salaries in dong which they had to convert at the rate of 3 dong for 1 riel, leaving them with less cash than their Khmer counterparts.
-Most of them, about 40 in number, lived together in a place which M.H. had visited, and all ranks shared the same food and accommodation.
+Most of them, about forty in number, lived together in a place which M.H. had visited, and all ranks shared the same food and accommodation.
 This information, together with the rest of M.H.'s report and that of Mrs. K.D. below, definitely gives the lie to propaganda of the KPNLF organization about exploitation by Vietnamese advisers.
 159

 Like the other professionals from among the former urban population, M.H. said he left because he did not like socialism, the Vietnamese, and the low living standard, not because of any personal difficulties or specific harassment.
 Moreover, he had been in a position to observe that the Vietnamese working in Cambodia had not come in order to live well.
-On his way to the border he rode on a convoy of trucks taking rice to Battambang, for which he paid 70 riels per person, and from there to the border was able to get past the patrols for only 10 baht (U.S. 50 cents).
+On his way to the border he rode on a convoy of trucks taking rice to Battambang, for which he paid 70 riels per person, and from there to the border was able to get past the patrols for only 10 baht (then U.S. 50 cents).